 Papers may be submitted as regular or short papers, each of which will be considered separately.
-Regular papers will be allowed 14 pages in the proceedings; short papers 6 pages - note that the submission limits are smaller.
+Regular papers will be allowed 14 pages in the proceedings; short papers 6 pages.
+Short papers must contain the words "Short paper" in their title, and always be cited that way if accepted.